gauravkrsingh321/Frontend-Projects/shopping-app/README.md

 # 🛒 React E-commerce Website

 A fully responsive and functional E-commerce web application built using **React.js**.
-The website allows users to  and remove items to the cart, and simulate a checkout experience.
+The website allows users to add and remove items from the cart and track total amount for multiple items added to cart.

 ## ✨ Features